 Like this?
 Share it with others!

-Early October is the end of winter in Australia making this shoulder travel season a perfect time to avoid higher costs and more tourist in Noosa, while enjoying some amazing weather as I mention in my Australia travel tips.
+Early October is the end of winter in Australia making this shoulder travel season a perfect time to avoid higher costs and more tourist in Noosa, while enjoying some amazing weather as I mention in my Australia travel guide.
 Noosa’s October weather, not to mention terrain and scenery, reminded me much of California – warm, sunny, no humidity and nice breezes.
 Day temperatures ranged from the high 70’s/low 80’s F (25 – 28 C), with fair evenings in the 60’s F (16 – 18 C).
 However, two days before we left the weatherman was calling for a heatwave of 91 F (33 C).
-I’m glad we missed that!
+I’m glad we missed that.

 Like Cairns, Australia, Noosa is a great family, couple or solo destination.
 Depending on where you are staying, much of Noosa can be done without renting a car.
 However, if you want to try some of the fun things to do Noosa I mention, I would recommend having a vehicle.